OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 #### Overview

 In contrast to web applications, many mobile app authentication architectures don't implement a session timeout mechanism.
-Instead, after the initial login, the a stateless access tokens is stored that never times out. his results in increased convenience for users (as they only need to login once), but also increases the risk of attackers taking over the session.
+Instead, after the initial login, the a stateless access tokens is stored that never times out.
+This results in increased convenience for users (as they only need to login once), but also increases the risk of attackers taking over the session.

 Mobile apps that handle sensitive data like patient data or critical functions such as financial transactions should implement a timeout as a security-in-depth measure that forces users to re-login after a defined period of time.

 #### Static Analysis